The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 Surinder is currently HR Director, Manufacturing and Employee Relations at Ford Britain – a role which he has held since April 2021.
 He is an experienced leader who has held positions in automotive, public sector and regulated financial organisations bringing employee relations, talent management, organisational design, HR business partnering and diversity skills and experience.

-Surinder also has board level experience in commercial and not-for-profit sectors and is currently a Director at Ford Halewood Transmissions Ltd and a Member Chair of the Appointments Board of the Nursing and Midwifery Council.
+Surinder also has board level experience in commercial and not-for-profit sectors and is currently a Director at Ford Halewood Transmissions Ltd, Chair of the Appointments Board of the Nursing and Midwifery Council, Pension Trustee of the Nursing and Midwifery Council and Independent Governor at the University of Greenwich.

 Appointed 1 August 2024